-Monitoring of environmental conditions within animal holding spaces and other environmentally sensitive areas within the facility should be considered.
-Automated monitoring systems, which notify personnel of excursions in environmental conditions, including temperature and photoperiod, are advisable to prevent animal loss or physiologic changes which may occur as a result of system malfunction.
-If provided, system function and accuracy should be regularly verified.
+Monitoring of environmental conditions in animal holding spaces and other environmentally sensitive areas in the facility should be considered.
+Automated monitoring systems, which notify personnel of excursions in environmental conditions, including temperature and photoperiod, are advisable to prevent animal loss or physiologic changes as a result of system malfunction.
+The function and accuracy of such systems should be regularly verified.